mental32/tokio-stage/README.md

 #[tokio::main]
 async fn main() {
     // 5.
+In the main function, a tokio::sync::mpsc channel is created for
-    let (tx, mut rx) = tokio::sync::mpsc::channel(1);
+    //    communication between the task and the main function. let (tx, mut rx) = tokio::sync::mpsc::channel(1);
     // 6.
+A task group is created using the stage::group function and spawns
-    let group = stage::group()
+    //    the task_a with a clone of the sender part of the channel. let group = stage::group()
         .spawn(move || task_a(tx.clone()));

     // 7.
+The group.scope function is called with an async block that awaits the
+    //    first value from the channel.
+The scope function executes the tasks in the
+    //    group and blocks until the provided future completes.
+In this case, it
-    let t = group.scope(async { return rx.recv().await; }).await;
+    //    will complete when it receives the first value (1) from the channel. let t = group.scope(async { return rx.recv().await; }).await;
-    assert_eq!(t, Some(1));               // 8.1
-    assert_eq!(rx.recv().await, Some(2)); // 8.2
-    assert_eq!(rx.recv().await, None);    // 8.3
+    // 7.1 The first value received by the main function is 1. assert_eq!(t, Some(1));
+    // 7.2 The second value received by the main function is 2, which is sent during the graceful shutdown. assert_eq!(rx.recv().await, Some(2));
+    // 7.3 The third value received by the main function is None, indicating that the channel has been closed and no more values will be sent. assert_eq!(rx.recv().await, None);
 }
 ```

-Here's a step-by-step description of what's happening in the code:

-1. The task_a function takes a tokio::sync::mpsc::Sender as a parameter and returns a future that represents the task.
-The task sends two messages (1 and 2) over the channel.

-2. Inside task_a, a worker_fut future is created, which asynchronously sends the value 1 over the channel and then enters a pending state.
-The pending state simulates a long-running operation that doesn't complete on its own.

-3. A shutdown_fut future is created using the stage::graceful_shutdown function.
-This future wraps the worker_fut and specifies a shutdown behavior using a closure.
-In this case, the shutdown behavior sends the value 2 over the channel when the shutdown is triggered.

-4. The task_a function returns an async block that awaits the completion of the shutdown_fut future.

-5. In the main function, a tokio::sync::mpsc channel is created for communication between the task and the main function.

-6. A task group is created using the stage::group function and spawns the task_a with a clone of the sender part of the channel.

-7. The group.scope function is called with an async block that awaits the first value from the channel.
-The scope function executes the tasks in the group and blocks until the provided future completes.
-In this case, it will complete when it receives the first value (1) from the channel.

-8. The main function verifies the expected behavior using assertions:
-   1. The first value received by the main function is 1.
-   2. The second value received by the main function is 2, which is sent during the graceful shutdown.
-   3. The third value received by the main function is None, indicating that the channel has been closed and no more values will be sent.

 ##### Supervision Trees